PatchMon/PatchMon-agent/README.md

 # PatchMon Agent

-PatchMon's monitoring agent sends package update information to the PatchMon server using API credentials for authentication.
+PatchMon's monitoring agent sends package and repository information to the PatchMon server.

 ## Features